Whether you’re creating a logo, designing a website, or defining a brand identity, color plays a vital role in any design project.

 The following four tools are our top picks for guiding your color palette selection.

-Luke Davies put together a great solution with Gradients.io, a simple site (made in Webflow) that showcases some beautiful gradient color combinations.
-He kindly included the hex values so you can recreate them in your own designs as well.
+CSS Gradient is a simple site that showcases some beautiful gradient color combinations.
+The site includes the RGB and hex color values of any color you pick — making it easy to recreate them in your own designs as well.

 10. Adobe Capture CC